-Mascot Parser provides an object-oriented Application Programmer Interface (API) to Mascot result files and configuration files, making it easy for programs written in C++, Java or Perl to access Mascot results.
+Mascot Parser provides an object-oriented Application Programmer Interface (API) to Mascot result files and configuration files, making it easy for programs written in C++, C#, Java, Perl or Python to access Mascot results.
 Mascot Parser is available in the following formats:

 - A Java library for Windows, Linux, Solaris, and AIX.

 - A Perl module for Windows (ActivePerl), Linux, Solaris, and AIX.

 - A Python module for Windows (ActivePython) and Linux.

 - A DLL or statically linked library containing C++ library code for Windows.

 - A shared or statically linked C++ library for Linux, Solaris, and AIX.